Nietzsche, a German philosopher who lived in the 1800s and who understood monsters as well as any of us, coined the above phrase.

 For the purposes of this article, the monster is pornography.
 There’s hardly a nice way to discuss pornography, but we can’t pretend that viewing pornography isn’t a huge problem for our youth.
 It is, however, a battle our kids should not have to fight alone.

-― Parents, be aware of the content of your children’s downloaded or online games.
+― Parents be aware of the content of your children’s downloaded or online games.
 They should not be playing Mature or Adult rated games.
-Do an internet search on Entertainment Software Rating Board (ESRB) or other game rating sites.
+Do an Internet search on Entertainment Software Rating Board (ESRB) or other game rating sites.

-Cells phones or smart phones with screens
+Cell phones or smartphones with screens

 ― Young children should not have cell phones with screens that have photo capabilities or Internet access, and if you’re really on top of it, neither should teenagers.